 In addition, the company will pay royalties on each sale, the designer added.

-"Veromobili is a major furniture manufacturing and retail company based in São Paulo," noted Noblía, who also teaches at the School of Design.
+"Veromobili is a major furniture manufacturer and retailer based in São Paulo," noted Noblía, who also teaches at the School of Design.